fashafadlika/brimo-csv-financial-tracker/README.md

 ## Roadmap

-- Kategorisasi pengeluaran otomatis (makan, transportasi, belanja, dll)
+- Automatic expense categorization (food, transportation, shopping, etc.)
-- Pie chart pengeluaran per kategori
+- Pie chart of expenses per category
-- Filter berdasarkan rentang tanggal
+- Filter by date range
-- Export laporan ke PDF
+- Export reports to PDF
-- Deploy ke Streamlit Cloud
+- Deploy to Streamlit Cloud

 ---

 ## Author

-Dibuat oleh **Fasha Fadlika** — feel free to fork dan kembangkan sendiri.
+Created by **Fasha Fadlika** — feel free to fork and develop it yourself.